bsorrentino/rxjs-samples/README.md

 N.B As prerequisite, you have to install node.js (https://nodejs.org/) in order to execute npm, and git to change branch (https://git-scm.com/downloads).

+**Every following command is executed under the main project folder**

 ```
 npm install
 ```